heeh/monochrome/README.md

-# Code in Monochrome World
+# Code in Grayscale World

 Polychrome is evil.